dotlang/language/doc/RFE.md

 N - So basically you can hide a function or binding or a type by re-declaring

+Y - If we use a function name as a lambda ptr, it's type must be explicit.
+Either via left hand side or with `_:int` notation.
+so: `func = process` is wrong if we have multiple functions named process. it should be `func:(int)->int = process` or `func = process(_:int)`.

-? - can we name/alias a private type as public? what if we have a public type which includes private types?
+Y - can we name/alias a private type as public? what if we have a public type which includes private types?
 `MyType = [_MyCustomer:int]`?
 Of course, private type/alias does not have any limitation.